matttgregg/advent21/README.md

 each cell.
 It seems enough for today, but we might want something cleaner in future if we hit more complex problems.
 (Memories of last year where 2D game of life quick evolved to n-dimensions, or extended neighbour patterns.)

+### Day 10

+This was probably the quickest that I've been in a while, probably due to having to think about parsing for the puzzles last year.

+Then, the thing that I learnt was shunting train algorithms, however you don't need anything that complicated for today.

+Key observation - stacks are your friend here.
+It's significantly simplified by the fact that you don't actually need to **do** anything with the input, just match the brackets.

+As always, think about what the options are at each step, and what information you need to know to make that choice:

+* I can either close the last opened bracket
+* Or open a new bracket.
+* I therefore need to know the last opened brakcet.
+* When I successfully close a bracket, I now have the *previous* unclosed bracket.

+So a stack of opened brackets ftw.

+The second half is almost disconnected (the first half lets you prune out those which can be ignored).
+Observations to avoid being wasteful - you don't really need to work out the completion.
+(But may help with debugging if necessary.)

+Finally, factor it pleasantly to avoid looping over the input unnecessary extra times.